NYS Summer EBT

 • NOTE: All NYC public school students (and certain counties in NYS) have access to free school lunch via the Community Eligibility Provision (CEP), CEP is NOT in itself an eligibility factor for Summer EBT; therefore the 185% FPL guidelines are used as an eligibility guideline for Summer EBT.

-Oliver is 17 years old and attends a high school that participates in the NSLP.
-Oliver is not in receipt of SNAP, CA, or Medicaid benefits.
-He is not automatically eligible.
-To be eligible for Summer EBT, His parent/guardian will need to submit an application and prove the household's income is below 185% FPL.
+Oliver is 15 years old and is not in receipt of SNAP, CA, or Medicaid benefits.
+He attends a high school that participates in the NSLP.
+To be eligible for Summer EBT, his household income must be below 185% FPL.

 Eligibility Period